xocolatl-aficionado/PetriNetRunner/README.md

 # PetriNetRunner
-Runs PN analyses on PN nets using LoLA
+Runs PN analyses on PN nets using LoLA.
+LoLA was made available in this repo as a zip for easy script execution.
+Please refer to https://www.informatik.uni-hamburg.de/TGI/PetriNets/tools/db/lola.html for official download.

 ## A trivial deadlocking example
 ![Resource Allocation Graph](Diagrams/simple-RAG.png)